conda-forge/conda-forge.github.io/src/user/announcements.rst

 :2021-10-13: GCC 10 and clang 12 as default compilers for Linux and macOS

     These compilers will become the default for building packages in conda-forge.
-    One notable change in GCC 10 is that the -fopenmp flag in FFLAGS is dropped.
+    One notable change in gcc 10 is that the -fopenmp flag in FFLAGS is dropped.
+    In clang 12, -std=c++14 explicit flag has been dropped from CXXFLAGS, as it is the default compilation mode for clang 12.
+In clang>=12 and gcc>=11, we will not provide an explicit C++ standard, and will defer to the compiler default.

 :2021-10-04: python 3.6 is now dropped when building conda-forge packages